rahul7976/mmt/docker/README.txt

 cmr-dev-system-uberjar.jar
 Put this file in mmt/docker/libs

+3) Request application.yml and put that in docker/config
+directory.

-3) To build the mmt docker image, type: sh build.sh
+4) To build the mmt docker image, type: sh build.sh

-4) To launch the mmt docker image, type: sh run.sh
+5) To launch the mmt docker image, type: sh run.sh
 Port 3000 will be accessible

-5) To access MMT, go to:
+6) To access MMT, go to:
 http://localhost:3000

-6) To access /bin/bash shell within MMT container, type this: sh shell.sh
+7) To access /bin/bash shell within MMT container, type this: sh shell.sh